What It’s Like to Get Married on a Cruise Ship: Part 3

 By Tuesday – only three days later – we received a note to meet with Arsana to view our photos and video.

-We purchased the “Pinnacle Collection” package, which includes sixty 8×10 Pro Portraits, forty 5×7 snapshots (candid photos), a 12×12 printed and bound wedding story book, two 20×30 canvas wall arts, two DVD slide shows with music (unless you book videography, which we did – then you just have your wedding video instead), and digital copies of all photos purchased.
-However, since Arsana could only print our story book in 10×10 instead of 12×12 as advertised, he let us pick ten extra 8×10 Pro Portraits and let us keep ALL the snapshots.
-We were more than happy about that, and the wedding photos and videos were all STUNNING!
+We purchased the “Pinnacle Collection” package, which includes sixty 8×10 Pro Portraits, forty 5×7 snapshots (candid photos), a 12×12 printed and bound wedding storybook, two 20×30 canvas wall arts, two DVD slide shows with music (unless you book videography, which we did – then you just have your wedding video instead), and digital copies of all photos purchased.
+However, since Arsana could only print our storybook in 10×10 instead of 12×12 as advertised, he let us pick ten extra 8×10 Pro Portraits and let us keep ALL the snapshots.
+We were happy about that, and the wedding photos and videos were all STUNNING!

 heather's wedding

 We picked up the photos and video the very next day.
-The only thing we had to wait for was our canvas prints, which we got the very last night of the cruise.
+We only had to wait for our canvas prints, which we got on the last night of the cruise.
 I have never heard of such a quick turnaround for wedding photos and videos!
-It was definitely another perk of having a cruise wedding.
+It was another perk of having a cruise wedding.

 Then… Happy Cruising!

-I had several family members who felt conflicted about joining the cruise because they thought it was our honeymoon.
+Several family members felt conflicted about joining the cruise because they thought it was our honeymoon.
 On the contrary, we encouraged everyone to join us and called it a 7-day wedding ceremony rather than our honeymoon (so we could use our lack of a true honeymoon as an excuse to book another cruise, of course!).
 We were so thrilled that so many friends and family (27, to be exact) decided to join us, because when else do you get the chance to gather that many people together for an entire week for vacation?
-Everyone had a blast, and it was perfect that everyone was able to do their own activities and excursions and enjoy their own vacation.
-We would meet up at dinner or at the bar at the end of the day to catch up and hang out together.
+Everyone had a blast, and it was perfect that everyone could do their own activities and excursions and enjoy their own vacation.
+We would meet at dinner or the bar at the end of the day to catch up and hang out together.
 That is the best thing about cruising – everyone can do their own thing!

-When you combine our fun times with the perfect weather, amazingly ports of call, exceptional food, and exemplary service from the Carnival Freedom crew… Well, we couldn’t have hoped for a more memorable and special week!
+Combining our fun times with the perfect weather, amazing ports of call, exceptional food, and exemplary service from the Carnival Freedom crew… We couldn’t have hoped for a more memorable and special week!

 heather's wedding